UAIBC-Brain/Spike-DB/README.md

 # Spike-based-Digital-Brain
-A novel fundamental model for brain activity analysis
+A novel fundamental model for brain activity analysis.